hellms/dell-democenter.github.io/Module_9.1.md

 ![Alt text](image-40.png)

+## Assign VM to the Policy

 Now we need to Assign the Asset(s) to the Protection Policy.
 Therefore, we filter an asset query to the VM LINUX-01:

 ```Powershell
 $Asset=Get-PPDMassets -type VMWARE_VIRTUAL_MACHINE -filter 'name eq "win-02"'
 ```

-Copying the Policy Id from the Previously create Policy, we can run
+Using the Policy Object from the Previously create Policy, we can run

 ```Powershell
 $Policy | Add-PPDMProtection_policy_assignment -AssetID $Asset.id
 ```

+## Monitoring the Activities

 View the Running Jobs